alphagov/govwifi-product-page/README.md

 This is the product page for GovWifi.
 It is a [middleman site](http://middlemanapp.com/) originally copied from the [product-page-example](https://github.com/alphagov/product-page-example) repo.

-## Getting Setup for Developement
+## Getting Setup for Development

-Packages required to be installed to get the local version working are:
+Software required to be installed to get the local version working are:

 - ruby (The recommended ruby version is `2.7.2`)
 - docker